 If you are new to contact lenses (or not!) and have any questions or concerns about your eyes or vision, call 847-260-9509.
 Atkinson Eye Care will be happy to schedule you for a contact lens exam and fitting.

-With the help of Dr. Elizabeth Atkinson, you’ll be an expert in contact lens wear and care in no time!
+With the help of Dr. Jay Patel, you’ll be an expert in contact lens wear and care in no time!